hyperf/hyperf/docs/en/metric.md

     }
 }
 ```
-After that, when you use `$metricFactory->makeHistogram('test')`, the returned Histogram is your pre-registered Histogram.
+After that, when you use `$metricFactory->makeHistogram('test')`, it will return the Histogram you registered in advance.

-### Custom report
+### Custom Reporting

-> This section only applies to Prometheus drivers
+> This section only applies to the Prometheus driver

-After setting the component's Promethues driver working mode to the custom mode ( `Constants::CUSTOM_MODE` ), you can freely handle indicator reporting.
-In this section, we show how to store metrics in Redis, then add a new HTTP route to the Worker that returns Prometheus-rendered metrics.
+After setting the Prometheus driver operating mode of the component to custom mode (`Constants::CUSTOM_MODE`), you can freely handle metric reporting.
+In this section, we show how to store metrics in Redis, and then add a new HTTP route in the Worker to return the metrics rendered by Prometheus.

-#### Storing metrics with Redis
+#### Use Redis to store metrics

 The storage medium for metrics is defined by the `Prometheus\Storage\Adapter` interface.
-Memory storage is used by default.
-We can change to Redis storage in `config/autoload/dependencies.php`.
+In-memory storage is used by default.
+We can change it to Redis storage in `config/autoload/dependencies.php`.

 ```php
 <?php